KennyDblD/KennyDblD.Github.io/index.md

 <br><br>
 In this case study I analyzed AirBnB data for the city of Seattle.
 There were three things that I was really focused on in analyzing this data and they were:
 <br><br>
-💡Which Zipcodes have the highest prices for a rental? <br>
+🛌Which Zipcodes have the highest prices for a rental? <br>
-💡What months had the most revenue? <br>
+🛌What months had the most revenue? <br>
-💡Did the number of bedrooms in a rental affect rantability?
+🛌Did the number of bedrooms in a rental affect rantability?